Springfield Applegate Special

 Springfield Bureau Model

-Notes: Originally known as the Professional Model, and later as the Bureau Model, this variant of the M-1911A1 was designed in response to an FBI requirement for a pistol for their regional SWAT teams.
+The trigger is hand-tuned to a pull weight of four pounds.
 The primary requirement was a weapon which was accurate, hard-hitting, and with a minimum life of 50,000 rounds before an overhaul was necessary.
-The Bureau Model uses a hand-fitted slide and frame, a polished feed ramp, a throated barrel, a special trigger unit which is tuned and requires only 4 pounds of pressure for firing, a lowered and flared ejection port, an improved and tuned extractor, a hand-fitted grip safety, hand-fitted ambidextrous manual safety, beveled magazine well, and special checkering for the grip, frontstrap, backstrap, and cocking grooves.
+The Bureau Model is almost totally hand-tuned; it uses a hand-fitted slide and frame, a polished feed ramp, a throated barrel, a special trigger unit which is tuned and requires only 4 pounds of pressure for firing, a lowered and flared ejection port, an improved and tuned extractor, a hand-fitted grip safety, hand-fitted ambidextrous manual safety, beveled magazine well, and special checkering for the grip, frontstrap, backstrap, and cocking grooves.
 The components of each Bureau Model pistol are given a serial number to ensure that they are not accidentally mixed up with parts of other Bureau Model pistols.
 The finish of the Bureau is in a proprietary process called Black-T, which is highly wear-resistant and requires almost no lubrication.
-Standard 1911-type magazines may be used, but the Bureau Model is normally issued to FBI personnel with special Metalform magazines which are quick to load and easy to slide into the weapon.
+The grips are checkered cocobolo.
+Standard 1911-type magazines may be used, but the Bureau Model is normally issued to FBI personnel with special Smith & Alexander Metalform magazines which are quick to load and easy to slide into the weapon; they have a slam pad and specially designed for the Bureau Model.
 The sights are variants of the Novak Lo-Mount sights, which are fully adjustable in the rear and have tritium inlays.

 The Bureau Model (but not the Custom Professional Light Rail) is also available to civilians, but not under that name.
 For civilian sales (to avoid confusion as well as to remove any idea that the FBI endorses the civilian version), the Bureau Model is called the Professional Model, but is otherwise identical to the FBI’s Bureau Model.
-To add to the confusion, some of these were sold to civilians early on – still stamped with the name "Bureau Model."
+To add to the confusion, some of these were sold to civilians early on – still stamped with the name “Bureau Model.”
 These weapons are of particular interest to firearms collectors.
+It is also available for ownership by civilians, but they must wait 1-2 years and pay a substantial amount.

 Twilight 2000 Notes: The Custom Professional Light Rail does not exist in the Twilight 2000 timeline; the Professional and Bureau Models are extremely rare.